ndiego/block-visibility/readme.txt

 * Updated the `render_block` callback function to only fetch plugin settings if a block has visibility conditions set.
 * Updated deprecated Button component variant and size properties.
 * Updated popover placement and offsets.
-* Updated component styling to match Core.
+* Updated general component styling to match Core.
+* Updated React Select component to match Select controls in Core.
 * Refactored the main plugin class.
 * Refactored the setting tabs.
 * Refactored the link utility and updated all plugin links.